Mortgage repossession hearings

 Write down the court's decision

-You may not get a copy of the order the judge has made for several weeks.
+You might not get a copy of the order the judge has made for several weeks.

 Find out what decisions a judge can make at a repossession hearing.